-Although not previously demonstrated in venom genes, other gene complexes involved in coevolutionary dynamics have been shown to evolve under various forms of balancing selection.
-Genes in the vertebrate major histocompatibility complex are arguably the best known examples of balancing selection maintaining adaptive genetic diversity over long time periods.
-Others include genes underlying pathogen resistance and self-incompatibility in plants.
-Many prominent examples of genes under balancing selection also occur in tandem arrays similar to the architecture of multiple venom gene clusters.
+Although not previously demonstrated in venom genes, other gene complexes involved in coevolutionary dynamics have been shown to evolve under various forms of balancing selection^{42,43}.
+Genes in the vertebrate major histocompatibility complex are arguably the best known examples of balancing selection maintaining adaptive genetic diversity over long time periods44,45.
+Others include genes underlying pathogen resistance46 and self-incompatibility in plants47.
+Many prominent examples of genes under balancing selection also occur in tandem arrays similar to the architecture of multiple venom gene clusters 45,46,48.
 In contrast to the prevailing assumption of directional selection, both the ecological context and genetic architecture of venom raise the possibility that venom gene regions may be under balancing selection.
-Indeed, maintenance of polymorphism in snake venom genes by balancing selection is a reasonable expectation if snake venom systems are involved in complex frequency-dependent predator-prey dynamics.
+Indeed, maintenance of polymorphism in snake venom genes by balancing selection is a reasonable expectation if snake venom systems are involved in complex frequency-dependent predator-prey dynamics^{49,50}.

 Like directional positive selection, balancing selection leaves characteristic signatures in regional genetic variation.
-Notably, balancing selection mechanisms increase and retain genetic diversity at linked sites.
-In extreme cases, long-term balancing selection can maintain shared variation between species ('trans-species polymorphism'53-55), although this phenomenon is thought to be rare in nature because it requires the maintenance of alleles over potentially millions of years.
+Notably, balancing selection mechanisms increase and retain genetic diversity at linked sites^{42,51,52}.
+In extreme cases, long-term balancing selection can maintain shared variation between species ('trans-species polymorphism'53-55), although this phenomenon is thought to be rare in nature because it requires the maintenance of alleles over potentially millions of years^{51,56}.
 Inferences of directional positive selection may also be confounded by other forms of selection if alternatives are not considered.
-For example, phylogenetic comparisons using $d_N/d_S$ ratios ( $\omega$ ) can identify excess non-synonymous substitution due to directional positive selection for specific amino acid replacements $(\omega > 1)$ , yet long-term balancing selection can also produce this pattern if polymorphic variants that are sorting within populations are incorrectly assumed to be fixed44, highlighting the importance of measuring population-level variation.
+For example, phylogenetic comparisons using d_N/d_S ratios (ω) can identify excess non-synonymous substitution due to directional positive selection for specific amino acid replacements $(\omega > 1)$, yet long-term balancing selection can also produce this pattern if polymorphic variants that are sorting within populations are incorrectly assumed to be fixed44, highlighting the importance of measuring population-level variation.
 Similarly, long-term balancing selection may confound inferences of directional selection in related tests examining synonymous and non-synonymous divergence and polymorphism43.

 Given the importance of linked variation for testing hypotheses about selection, integrated analysis of the structural organization and recombination landscape of venom tandem arrays is highly relevant to understanding the processes by which they evolve.
-Recombination can interact with selection to facilitate adaptation through the erosion of linkage between targets of selection and nearby regions under alternative selection regimes.
-Recombination further creates complements of alleles previously untested by selection.
-While a correspondence between recombination rate and the efficiency of selection is predicted to broadly shape genetic diversity across the genome, whether venom evolution has been facilitated by high recombination rates remains unknown.
+Recombination can interact with selection to facilitate adaptation37 through the erosion of linkage between targets of selection and nearby regions under alternative selection regimes^{57,58}.
+Recombination further creates complements of alleles previously untested by selection59.
+While a correspondence between recombination rate and the efficiency of selection is predicted to broadly shape genetic diversity across the genome^{60,61}, whether venom evolution has been facilitated by high recombination rates remains unknown with major venom gene regions.

-Our study was motivated by two primary aims.
-The first was to characterize population genetic diversity and differentiation associated with major venom gene regions.
 The second was to combine this information with additional measures of selection to test alternative predictions of neutrality, directional selection and balancing selection.
-We analysed a population genomic dataset for two broadly distributed members of the Western Rattlesnake Species Complex, the Prairie Rattlesnake (Crotalus viridis) and Northern Pacific Rattlesnake (C. oreganus), which share a common ancestor 3 million years ago (Fig. 1a).
-We focus primarily on three venom gene families: snake venom metalloproteinases (SVMPs), snake venom serine proteases (SVSPs) and phospholipases A2 (PLA2s), which are organized in tandem arrays on microchromosomes and represent major axes of functional venom variation in these snakes.
+We analysed a population genomic dataset for two broadly distributed members of the Western Rattlesnake Species Complex, the Prairie Rattlesnake (Crotalus viridis) and Northern Pacific Rattlesnake (C. oreganus), which share a common ancestor 3 million years ago62 (Fig. 1a).
+We focus primarily on three venom gene families: snake venom metalloproteinases (SVMPs), snake venom serine proteases (SVSPs) and phospholipases A, (PLA2s), which are organized in tandem arrays on microchromosomes12 and represent major axes of functional venom variation in these snakes63.
 We further interpret findings in the context of the genomic recombination landscape to understand how recombination and selection together shape venom evolution within and between related rattlesnake lineages.
 Our results highlight the role of balancing selection in adaptation across populations that has been sufficiently strong to maintain long-term genetic diversity and trans-species polymorphisms among major venom genes.